r5py/r5py/docs/CONTRIBUTING.md

 #### Import order, import of submodules

-**R5py** uses [jpype](https://jpype.readthedocs.io) with the help of which Java classes can be imported using normal `import` statements.
+**R5py** uses [jpype](https://jpype.readthedocs.io), with the help of which Java classes can be imported using normal `import` statements.
 As a consequence, the order of import statements at the beginning of source files plays a crucial role.

-By convention, in r5py source files, the import statements should be grouped as follows:
+By convention, in r5py source files, the import statements should be grouped in the following order:

 1. Imports of modules of the Python Standard Library
 2. Imports of third-party Python modules